Idaho rations health care statewide amid massive COVID surge

 The health care crisis isn't just impacting hospitals — primary care physicians and medical equipment suppliers are also struggling to cope with the crush of coronavirus-related demand.

 One major medical supplier, Norco Medical, said demand for oxygen tanks and related equipment has increased, sometimes forcing the company to send patients home with fewer cylinders than they would normally provide.
-The company is also asking people to return unused or unneeded oxygen tanks so they will have enough on hand for the surge.

-“There is a limit to everything, my leadership team and I were actually discussing this and we certainly all agreed that the word we'd like to use right now is that things are getting tight,” Norco President Elias Margonis told Boise television station KTVB.
-“The concern is how much tighter will it get.”
+High-flow oxygen equipment — normally used in hospital or hospice care settings — is also being more frequently requested for at-home patients, said Norco President Elias Margonis.

+“It seems like they're discharging aggressively to free up beds for new patients coming into the hospitals,” Margonis said.
+“What that means is we've seen an uptick of the at-home liter flow rate of oxygen."

+Margonis spent much of his morning on the phone with public health leaders and hospitals, trying to determine how the crisis standards of care will change the way patients are discharged from hospitals.
+Already, the company has seen an increase in customers seeking specialty oxygen equipment that flows at a rate of 8, 12 or 20 liters per minute rather than the standard 4 or 5 liters per minute, he said.

 Primary Health Medical Group, Idaho's largest independent primary care and urgent care system, late last month was forced to shorten operating hours because its waiting rooms were so packed with patients that staffers were staying hours past closing in order to see them all.
 Meanwhile, the company was dealing with higher-than-normal numbers of staffers out sick because they had been exposed to coronavirus in the community or had symptoms and were awaiting tests.
 Vaccination provides strong protection against becoming seriously ill with coronavirus, but the highly contagious delta variant can still cause “breakthrough” cases in vaccinated people.

-As case numbers continued to increase, some of Primary Health Medical Group's 21 clinics in southwestern Idaho have had to stop operating on weekends or close certain days of the week, said CEO Dr. David Peterman.
+As case numbers continued to increase, three of Primary Health Medical Group's 21 clinics in southwestern Idaho have had to stop operating on weekends, said CEO Dr. David Peterman.

 Now the medical group is also preparing to monitor its patients who are released earlier than they normally would be from the hospital after emergencies, Peterman said.